-Most portfolio loans are relatively easy to qualify for, provided you have sizeable investments to lever and can prove your ability to repay the debt.
+Most portfolio loans are relatively easy to qualify for, provided you have sizeable investments to leverage and can prove your ability to repay the debt.

 What are the terms?

-Loan terms are set by the lender, and those terms can vary based on the type of portfolio loan you choose.
-However, there are some commonly used terms:
+Loan terms are set by the lender.
+Their terms can vary based on the type of portfolio loan you choose, but there are some common terms:

 Loan minimum: Most lenders set a minimum borrowing amount of $100,000 or more.

 Interest rate: Rates for jumbo portfolio loans can be as low as 2%, but cash-out portfolio loans and other portfolio loan product rates may exceed 8%.
 Rates are often lower than other loan products because they’re fully collateralized, protecting the bank in the event of default.

 Loan term: Popular portfolio loan products offer terms between 1-30 years.